How many times have you ever thought to yourself, “It’s cloudy and looks like it’s about to rain, I’m not going to shoot today.”

 What’s the best time to shoot on an overcast day?

 Like a sunny day, shoot anytime; it just depends what you choose to photograph and your artistic preference.
 The nice thing is you don’t have to worry so much about taking pictures outdoors during a “poor light” time of day.
 My personal favorite time to photograph when cloudy is opposite to how I consider a clear day.
 Early in the morning and evening tend to possess much less light, so pending your camera’s ability, you’ll need to increase your ISO, slow your shutter speed down, and/or widen your aperture.
 You may even require a tripod.
 It allows opportunities for your greatest dramatic contrast between a dark sky with colors or highlights contained within your photo.
-However, you’ll get the maximum amount of diffuse light at “high noon” (you’ll notice most of the example shots are midday).
+However, you’ll get the maximum amount of diffuse light in relation to your shutter speed at “high noon”.
 The impact of time of day on your photography varies according to how light or murky the atmosphere above is.

 Black and white photography